 Till now, even though I wasn’t able to spot any tiger, the feeling of exploring the Jungles of Sariska made me happier and fulfilled.
 It was a fantastic experience going on a morning safari here.

-Approaching the end of Morning Jungle Safari in Sariska Tiger Reserve
+Completing Morning Jungle Safari in Sariska

 As my morning safari in Sariska Zone 1 was approaching completion, I was hopeful to spot a tiger.
 I was being patient and persistent.
 Then I came to the forest checkpoint and met Mahendra Ji, who monitors the ST7 tiger.
 He told me that he had just arrived from tracking the tiger and found pug marks.
 I asked him if he had ever had any face to face encounter with a tiger ever.
 He said yes, that had happened many times, and the tiger usually backs off during such instances.

+Spent some time chit-chatting with him and then set out towards the end of the morning safari.
 As I was recounting the moments of this morning’s safari, it brought true joy to my heart.
 Thinking that once Sariska had almost no tigers.
 And today, many tiger trackers are keeping a check on their every movement in a systematic way.

 Today, Sariska Tiger Reserve has a new direction.
 Possible with the support of the government and people like Mahendra and Dayaram ji.
 Their hard work and efforts have restored wildlife interest in the region, which was once completely depleted.